danielhjerppe/LUFS-Mix-and-Master/README.md

 # LUFS-Mix-and-Master
 Offline LUFS measuring for mixing and mastering.

-Programmed by Daniel Hjerppe.
+Work-in-progress.

 Using libraries: soundfile, pyloudnorm and pydub.

 Goes through a folder, and measures each wav-file for LUFS loudness and max peak 0dbFS.
-Prints a report.txt.
+Prints a report.